Novi Sad raid: Legal proceedings

-In 1943, Hungarian leader Miklós Horthy ordered an investigation into the massacres and charges were brought against some of those that had conducted them.
+In 1943, Regent of Hungary Miklós Horthy ordered an investigation into the massacres and charges were brought against some of those that had conducted them.
 Those charged fled to Nazi Germany and returned only after German forces occupied Hungary in 1944.
 Horthy used the investigation as a method of distinguishing his regime from that of Nazi Germany.

 Some Serbian historians, such as Golubović and Aleksandar Veljić, have claimed that Horthy himself was aware of the raids and approved them being carried out.
 Horthy was a witness at the Nuremberg Trials after World War II but, despite strong demands from Yugoslavia, the Americans and the Soviets favored dropping any charges.

 After questions were raised in the Hungarian parliament the prime minister László Bárdossy sent a commission of inquiry to investigate.
 That investigation supported the story that the army had been battling partisans.
 A further investigation by Bárdossy's successor Miklós Kállay came to similar conclusions.

-In 1943, Hungary organized a trial of several officers who were among those responsible for the raids leading to four death sentences.
+In 1943, Hungary organized a trial of several officers who were among those responsible for the raids leading to prison terms ranging from 10 to 15 years.
 Four of those charged escaped to Germany before their sentencing.
 After the war, some of the individuals responsible for the raids, including Feketehalmy-Czeydner, were tried again by the new communist government of Hungary (which sentenced them to death or to life in prison) and again in Yugoslavia, where they were sentenced to death again, and executed.
 Horthy who was, according to Yugoslav/Serbian historians, among those responsible for the raids, was never indicted or tried.
-In September 2006, Efraim Zuroff of the Wiesenthal Center made public copies of a 1944 court verdict finding Sándor Képíró and 14 other Hungarian Army and police officers of taking part in 1942 raid in Novi Sad.
+In September 2006, Efraim Zuroff of the Wiesenthal Center made public copies of a 1944 court verdict finding Sándor Képíró and 14 other Hungarian military and police officers of taking part in 1942 raid in Novi Sad.
 In 1948, the government of Hungary retried him in absentia and sentenced him to 14 years.
 This verdict was based upon the testimony of János Nagy, a former Hungarian soldier of Képíró's platoon.
 However, the testimony was given after the communist secret service tortured Nagy.
 Képíró, however, stated that as a police officer, his participation was limited merely to arresting civilians, and he did not take part in the executions or any other illegal activity.
 War crimes charges were subsequently brought against Képíró in a federal court in Budapest, for murders of civilians committed under his command during the January 1942 raids.
 His trial on those charges commenced in May 2011.
 Képíró was acquitted on all counts in July 2011.
 He died of natural causes two months later.